clay/amphora/README.md

 }
 ```

-#### Responsive Components Made Easy with filename-breakpoints
+### Responsive Components Made Easy with filename-breakpoints
-Byline uses [filename-breakpoints]() so that every component can have it's own set of responsive breakpoints.
-Put simply, filename-breakpoints wrap a file's CSS in a mediaquery derived from it's filename.
+Byline uses [filename-breakpoints]() so that every component can have its own set of responsive breakpoints.
+Put simply, filename-breakpoints wrap a file's CSS in a mediaquery derived from its filename.

 Breakpoints can be defined as number ranges, as well as by keywords, like print TK
 ```